yifan-CodeDir/SODA/results/cross-project-f-beta.md

-The F-beta value results for the cross-project scenario are shown as follows:
+The F-beta value results for the cross-project scenario are shown as follows (f-beta value for Table 3):

 ![alt text](./figs/cp-f-beta.png "Cross-project F-beta values")